Mdkamrulislam54/RFM-Segmentation/README.md

     ROUND(SUM(QUANTITYORDERED)/COUNT(DISTINCT ORDERNUMBER),1) AS AVG_BASKET_SIZE
 FROM SAMPLE_SALES_DATA
 GROUP BY 1
 ORDER BY 1;

--- Now, pivoting the result using CASE WHEN
+📊 5.
+Pivoted Yearly Orders by Month sql
+Copy
+Edit
 SELECT
 	MONTH_ID AS MONTH,
 	COUNT(DISTINCT CASE WHEN YEAR_ID = 2003 THEN ORDERNUMBER ELSE NULL END) AS NUMBER_OF_ORDERS_2003,